 What is the Average Cost of a Barn Conversion?

-What is the average cost of a barn conversion and other questions answered by barn conversion expert Clare Nash.
+What is the cost to convert a barn and other questions answered by barn conversion expert Clare Nash.

-In 2023 post Covid and current Brexit/Ukraine issues we are finding that it’s around £3,000/m2 (calculated using internal floor area including the first floor).
-Then it depends a lot on personal taste, individual barn characteristics and complexities and of course local builder competitiveness.
+In 2024, unfortunately Covid price rises have not reversed.
+The impact of Brexit and Ukraine is still affecting material and labour costs.
+We are finding that the cost to convert a barn is around £3,000/m2 (calculated using internal floor area including the first floor).
+After this, it depends a lot on personal taste, individual barn characteristics and complexities and of course local builder competitiveness.

 Do barn conversions need planning permission?